mikecarey134/GameCore/README.md

 # GameCore
 Game engine made with Irrlicht and C++

-GameCore is a multiplayer engine that can load scenes, apply physics, and connect to the network.
+GameCore is a game engine that can load scenes, apply physics, and connect to the network.
 Our goal is to make a full game engine where we can create a full 3D application.